lakshmi701/Real_Time_City_Weather/README.md

       💡 Interactive and responsive UI

       ⚡ Fast and lightweight (built with Vite)

-      🧩 Built entirely by me — not generated using Lovable or other tools

  🛠️ How to Run Locally

 Follow these steps to set up and run the project on your computer: